-If you ever want to experience the worlds busiest train station then head to Shinjuku (新宿区) in Tokyo which handles a staggering three million+ passengers a day with 35 tracks and over 200 exits!
-Around rush hour you’d be lucky to ever find your way out the station such is the labyrinth of passages leading in all directions.
-I visited the area a couple of time during my trip and below is a roundup of some of the sights I encountered…
+If you ever want to experience the world’s busiest train station then head to Shinjuku (新宿区) in Tokyo which handles a staggering three million+ passengers a day with 35 tracks and over 200 exits!
+Around rush hour you’d be lucky to ever find your way out of the station such is the labyrinth of passages leading in all directions.
+I visited the area a couple of times during my trip and below is a roundup of some of the sights I encountered…

 If you go during the daytime the first place you should visit is the monolithic Tokyo Metropolitan Government Building (東京都庁舎) which has twin panoramic observation decks on the 45th floor of each tower (open 9:30 AM to 11:00 PM).
 Love or hate the architecture you certainly can’t ignore it such is its imposition on the skyline.

 On a clear day you can apparently see all the way to Mt Fuji but what is most striking is the staggering size of Tokyo – in every direction there is non-stop urban sprawl like the motherboard of some gigantic computer.
 Next time I’d like to visit after dark for another perspective.